SolariusNL/framework/README.md

   <img src="https://invent.soodam.rocks/Soodam.re/framework/-/raw/main/public/logo-dark.png" />
   <h1>Framework</h1>

-  Framework is an online platform that empowers imagination and innovation.
-This repository is the home to the Framework web application.
+  Framework is a free and open-source decentralized and federated alternative to Roblox.
+Our goal is to provide users with a platform that prioritizes privacy and freedom of expression while still allowing for the creation and sharing of user-generated content.

 </div>